bright/new-www/_posts/2020-04-07-connect-to-substrate-nestjs.md

 }
 ```

-The address `5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY`  is a predefined address for testing purpose.
+The address `5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY` is a predefined test account for testing purpose.
 If you are creating a substrate chain from the [tutorial](https://substrate.dev/docs/en/tutorials/creating-your-first-substrate-chain/) then you will have this account.

 Depends on what version of substate node you are trying to connect the function `account()` can be not defined.